Shannon Airport

-Shannon Airport (Aerfort na Sionainne) (IATA: SNN, ICAO: EINN) is an international airport located in County Clare in the Republic of Ireland.
+Shannon Airport (Aerfort na Sionainne) (IATA: SNN, ICAO: EINN) is an international airport located in County Clare in Ireland.
 It is adjacent to the Shannon Estuary and lies halfway between Ennis and Limerick.
-The airport is the third busiest airport in the Republic of Ireland, and the fifth busiest on the island.
+With almost 2 million passengers in 2023, the airport is the third busiest airport in the Republic of Ireland, and the fifth busiest on the island of Ireland.
+Shannon has had a long association with transatlantic flight, owing to its position on the west coast of Ireland and being one of the most westerly international airports in Europe.
+One half of Shanwick Oceanic Control, which controls all air traffic on the north eastern quadrant of the North Atlantic Ocean is located close to the airport in nearby Ballygirreen.

-The airport has a history of pioneering in global aviation with the first transatlantic proving flight in 1945, the world's first duty-free airport opening in 1947, and Europe's first United States border preclearance facility opening in 1986.
-It was a busy refuelling stop for many international carriers in the 1960s, making it a gateway between Europe and the Americas.
+The airport was built in the late 1930s, with the first commercial flight taking place in 1939.
+Shannon was the landing point for the first transatlantic proving flight in 1945 and became the world's first duty-free airport in 1947.
+By the 1960s, it was a busy refuelling stop for many transatlantic carriers.
+Europe's first United States border preclearance facility opened in 1986.
 At 3.2 km, Shannon has the longest runway in Ireland, which allowed it to be a designated alternative landing site for the Space Shuttle.

 History

 Establishment

 In the late 1930s, transatlantic air traffic was dominated by flying boats, and a flying boat terminal was located at Foynes on the south side of the Shannon Estuary.
 However, it was realised that changing technology would require a permanent runway and airport.

 In 1936, the Government of Ireland confirmed that it would develop a 3.1 km2 site at Rineanna for the country's first transatlantic airport.
-The land on which the airport was to be built was boggy, and on 8 October 1936 work began to drain the land.
+The land on which the airport was to be built was boggy and on 8 October 1936 work began to drain it.
 In July 1939, a SABENA Savoia-Marchetti S.73 from Brussels via Croydon Airport was the first commercial flight to use the Rineanna airfield.

-By 1942 a serviceable airport had been established and was named Shannon Airport.
-BOAC began scheduled service to Bristol on 21 February 1942, to provide a land plane connection between England and the flying boat terminal at Foynes.
+By 1942, a serviceable airport had been established and was named Shannon Airport.
+BOAC began scheduled service to Bristol on 21 February 1942 to provide a land plane connection between England and the flying boat terminal at Foynes.
 Aer Lingus began scheduled service to Dublin in August 1942.

 Transatlantic service

 By the end of World War II in 1945, the existing runways at Shannon were extended to allow transatlantic flights to take off.
-The first Air Services Agreement between Ireland and the United States in 1945 only permitted U.S. airlines to serve Shannon, and only permitted Irish airlines to serve Boston, Chicago and New York.
+The first Air Services Agreement between Ireland and the United States in 1945 permitted U.S. airlines to serve only Shannon, and permitted Irish airlines to serve only Boston, Chicago and New York.